 Along with potassium, sodium from salt will help to ensure that nerve transmission, muscle contractions and many other functions can take place.
 In other words, sodium is essential for the body to function.

-The more sodium we have in our body, the more water it attracts and it is for this reason that too much salt can cause high blood pressure (the more water your body retains in the blood, the more pressure within the body).
+The more sodium we have in our body, the more water it attracts and it is for this reason that excessive salt can cause high blood pressure (the more water your body retains in the blood, the more pressure within the body).

 With high blood pressure, the heart has to work harder to ensure the blood is pumped around the body, causing increased strain on the arteries and organs in doing so.
 Thus, high blood pressure is considered a major risk factor for many health conditions including heart disease and stroke.